gmholton/tnc-phrases/README.md

 This repository contains a migration of an HTML version of the *Tanacross Phrase and Conversation Lessons*, originally published as a booklet with CD in 2003.

-> Solomon, Irene & Holton, Gary & Thoman, Richard.
+> Solomon, Irene, Gary Holton, and Richard Thoman.
 2003.
 Dihthâad Xt’een Iin Aanděg’, The Mansfield People’s Language (Tanacross Phrase and Conversation Lessons).
 Fairbanks: Alaska Native Language Center.

 This new site uses [Jekyll](https://jekyllrb.com/) with embedded audio.